Simulating quantum measurements without superposition devices: Characterising classical measurement models

-\textit{Detecting superposition features.---} Real-life quantum devices do not implement all projective measurements allowed in quantum theory, but instead only the few measurements relevant for a specific quantum technology purpose.
+Real-life quantum devices do not implement all projective measurements allowed in quantum theory, but instead only the few measurements relevant for a specific quantum technology purpose.
 Therefore, we now consider the more realistic situation in which $\mathbf{M}$ is a finite set of POVMs.
-How can we prove that $\mathbf{M} = \lbrace M_{a|x} \rbrace_{a,x}$ admits no classical model?
-We propose a witness-based method that can robustly prove the failure of classical models in a practical experimental configuration.
+To this end, we provide a numerical method to search for classical measurement models for arbitrary finite sets of target measurements $\{M_{a\lvert x}\}$.
+We adopt the depolarisation visibility as a quantifier of their classical simulability.
+That is, we search for the largest $v$ such that $\{\Phi_v(M_{a\lvert x})\}$ admits a classical model.
+To construct the simulation, let the basis in which device $\mathcal{M}_{\lambda}$ operates be $E_{k|\lambda} = U_{\lambda}\ketbra{k}U_{\lambda}^{\dagger}$, for some unitary $U_\lambda$.
+Use the chain rule of probability to define $\tilde{q}(a,\lambda|x,k) \equiv q(\lambda)p(a|x,k,\lambda)$.
+For a given choice of $\lbrace U_{\lambda} \rbrace_{\lambda}$, the best classical model becomes a linear program,

+Our implementation of this program is available at \cite{github-code_simu-witness}.
+In this program, we have the freedom to select the set of unitaries.
+Since it is not straightforward how to best make this selection, we use a relatively large number of random unitaries.

+In Table~\ref{TabEndMatter} we provide several examples to showcase the practicality of the method.
+For instance, we can showcase its potential precision by considering the sets $\mathbf{M}_2$ and $\mathbf{M}_3$ of two and three qubit MUBs, respectively.
+Running the optimisation on a standard machine and selecting $N_{\lambda} = 10000$ random unitaries returns us visibility bounds which we will analitycally prove to be optimal in the next section.
+Simulations for higher dimensional sets are also possible.
+For instance, using up to $N_{\lambda} = 20000$ random unitaries, we can outperform the analytical model introduced at the end of Section \ref{section_classical_model} for pairs of non-commuting bases in dimension $d=3$.
+Similarly, let $\mathbf{M}_4$ be the set of all MUBs in dimension $d=7$.
+We can exceed the worst-case bound in Eq~\eqref{Classicality_all_meas} already by sampling only $N_{\lambda} = 3000$ unitaries.